streamanalyze/sa.documentation/README.md

 as register() but first unregisters another registered peer having same name rather than signaling error.
 Good when restarting peer registered in name server after crash so the crashed peer will be unregistered.

    this_amosid()->Charstring name
 Returns the name of the peer where the call is issued.
-Returns the string "NIL" if issued in a not registered standalone Amos II system.
+Returns the string "NIL" if issued in a not registered standalone sa.amos system.

    other_peers()->Bag of Charstring name
 Returns the names of the other peers in the federation managed by the name server.